 Bonus Questions: Making Sure They are the Right Fit

-For this set of bonus questions there is no right or wrong answer.
 How a new hire is going to fit into your current practice is so important.
 These questions are meant to help relax that candidate in the interview process and give you deeper insight into their personality and how they might get along with everyone in the office.
-Having a team that gets along with each other is going to reflect in their daily work and interactions with your patients.